 As with all celebrations, you’re going to want some friends and family to join your celebration - even though you won’t be able to see them in person.
 Once you have your guest list you can consider which app is the best to host your virtual celebration on.
 If there’s just a small group of you, say four or less, then Whatsapp and FaceTime will do the job.

 If there’s quite a big group of you however, you’re going to need an app that allows a lot more of you to connect at one time.
-Zoom allows you to connect with up to 99 other people at one time, although it is worth bearing in mind the recent news of Zoom leaking user information.
-House Party is also better for big groups, or you can use Google Hangouts providing you have a Gmail account.
+Zoom allows you to connect with up to 99 other people at one time, although it is worth bearing in mind the recent news of Zoom leaking user information (opens in new tab).
+Tech guide Quaries (opens in new tab)recommends Bunch (opens in new tab) for big groups, or you can use Google Hangouts (opens in new tab) providing you have a Gmail account.

 2. Think about the food